dileepkumarnie1/AI-Atlas/README.md

 The UI shows a badge for each tool:
 - "N users" when an explicit numeric count is known
-- Otherwise "Rank #N" derived from popularity signals
+- Otherwise "#N" derived from popularity signals
 - Fallback to "N/A" if neither is available

 ---